Sagamihara stabbings: Letter and statements

-In February 2016, Uematsu attempted to hand-deliver a letter to Tadamori Ōshima, the Speaker of the House of Representatives of Japan, at Ōshima's home in Tokyo but was prevented from doing so by security.
-He returned the following day and this time left the letter with the security guards.
+On 18 February 2016, Uematsu attempted to hand-deliver a letter to Tadamori Ōshima, the Speaker of the House of Representatives of Japan, at Ōshima's home in Tokyo but was prevented from doing so by security.
+He returned the following day, and this time left the letter with the security guards.
 Uematsu's letter appealed for the legalization of ending the lives of those with multiple disabilities in cases where it was requested by their guardians, and asked for Ōshima's assistance in delivering his message to Japanese Prime Minister Shinzō Abe.
 In it, he wrote, "I envision a world where a person with multiple disabilities can be euthanised, with an agreement from the guardians, when it is difficult for the person to carry out household and social activities."
 He also wrote that the killings of disabled people would be "for the sake of Japan and world peace" as well as to benefit the global economy and prevent World War III.

-After signing his name, the letter proceeded to detail an offer to target two facilities housing disabled people (possibly a reference to the two residential buildings in which he later committed the crime), and went on to appeal for certain conditions in exchange for committing the act.
+After signing his name, the letter proceeded to detail an offer to target two facilities in Atsugi housing disabled people (possibly a reference to the two residential buildings in which he later committed the crime), and went on to appeal for certain conditions in exchange for committing the act.
 In the first half of the message, Uematsu said he could kill 460 people; however, in the second half, the number he gave was 260.
 He added that staff would be tied up to keep them from interfering but that they would not be harmed, the act would be swift, and that afterwards he would turn himself in.
 At the end of the latter half of the letter, he signed his name again, this time with his address, telephone number, and the name of his employer.

-Later that month, after his letter was brought to the attention of Sagamihara's authorities, he was arrested, detained, questioned, and then involuntarily committed to a psychiatric hospital for two weeks.
-However, he was released on 2 March after doctors deemed that he was not a threat.

-In his letter and in statements made after turning himself in, Uematsu explained that he was "saving from unhappiness" both the severely disabled and those who he believed were burdened with maintaining their lives.
+Later that month, after his letter was brought to the attention of Sagamihara's authorities, Uematsu was arrested, detained, questioned, and then involuntarily committed to a psychiatric hospital for two weeks.
+He was sent to Kitasato University East Hospital in Sagamihara, but was released on 2 March after doctors deemed that he was not a threat.
+In his letter and in statements made after turning himself in, Uematsu said that he was "saving from unhappiness" both the severely disabled and those who he believed were burdened with maintaining their lives.